CHARM-BDF/charmgpt/custom-mcp-servers/grant-fetch-mcp/output/converted.md

 ## Section VI.
 Award Administration Information

-## 1\.
+#### 1\.
 Award Notices

 A Notice of Award (NoA) is the official authorizing document notifying the applicant that an award has been made and that funds may be requested from the designated HHS payment system or office.
 The NoA is signed by the Grants Management Officer and emailed to the recipient’s business official.

 In accepting the award, the recipient agrees that any activities under the award are subject to all provisions currently in effect or implemented during the period of the award, other Department regulations and policies in effect at the time of the award, and applicable statutory provisions.

-Recipients must comply with any funding restrictions described in
+Recipients must comply with any funding restrictions described in [Section IV.6.
+Funding Restrictions](#_6._Funding_Restrictions).

-## Section IV.6.
-Funding Restrictions

-.
 Any pre-award costs incurred before receipt of the NoA are at the applicant's own risk.
 For more information on the Notice of Award, please refer to the [NIH Grants Policy Statement Section 5.
 The Notice of Award](https://grants.nih.gov/grants/policy/nihgps/HTML5/section_5/5_the_notice_of_award.htm) and NIH Grants & Funding website, see [Award Process.](https://grants.nih.gov/grants/pre-award-process.htm#award)

 Institutional Review Board or Independent Ethics Committee Approval: Recipient institutions must ensure that protocols are reviewed by their IRB or IEC.
 To help ensure the safety of participants enrolled in NIH-funded studies, the recipient must provide NIH copies of documents related to all major changes in the status of ongoing protocols.

-## 2\.
+#### 2\.
 Administrative and National Policy Requirements

 The following Federal wide and HHS-specific policy requirements apply to awards funded through NIH: